 You will need the following materials to roll with your garage hoist project:

 P.S.
-The below-mentioned materials and their specifications could vary based on the specific requirements of your project.
-The quantity might change and/or the measurements could differ, but you would need them all, nonetheless.
+The materials and specifications below could vary based on the specific requirements of your project.
+The quantity might change, and/or the measurements could differ, but you would need them all, nonetheless..

 - An electric hoist